OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 and either repaired manually (patched) or repaired by improvements to the heuristics.

+Alignment consists of scripted ad hoc patches followed by an automatic alignment procedure.
+Scripted patches that allow source nodes to be correctly matched to union nodes include capitalization and spelling repairs and addition and removal of synonyms (e.g. 'Stramenopiles' for 'Heterokonta').

-Alignment proceeds one source node at a time.
-First, a list of candidate union matches, based on synonyms and shared identifiers, is prepared for the source node.
+Automated alignment proceeds one source node at a time.
+First, a list of candidate union matches, based on name, synonyms, and shared identifiers (if any), is prepared for the source node.
 Then, a set of heuristics is applied to find a unique best union node match, if any, for that source node.

 Heuristics are of two kinds: